VeldEnDuin/VeldEnDuin.github.io/en/amenities/info.md

 ## Information wall

-- an up-to-date survey of all activities in Bredene and surroundings on the screen
 - an information panel with practical information such as prices, emergency numbers, ground plan,...
 - a letter box for your letters and newspapers
 - a chalk board showing the most recent information